juanfran/loquitur/README.md

 - Implement chat shortcuts for ease of use.
 - Add functionality to download videos with subtitles.
 - Enable audio file uploads.
-- Introduce a feature for uploading skeleton data.
+- Upload with skeleton data & persitance on reload.
+- Upload & AI error handling.

 ## Technology Stack